folio-labs/folio-order-import-tool/README.md

 * It lets FOLIO create the instance, holdings and item records using the "createInventory" value in the order line
 * It optionally creates an invoice
 * It does all of this using the FOLIO API
-* It uses a property file to determine location, fiscal year, loan type, note type and material type and default text for electronic resources (in case subfield z is missing)
+* It uses a property file to determine locations, fiscal year, note type, payment method (if import invoices), and material type and default text for electronic resources (in case subfield z is missing)

+## If you want to try it

+* It expects the properties file to be here: `/yourhomefolder/order/import.properties` unless you specify an alternative config file as an environment property on the command line: `-DconfigFile=/path/to/your.properties`
+* You will have to add the Okapi userid/password, and you may have to adjust the file upload path (where it will save the uploaded file)
+* clone the repo
+* call: `mvn jetty:run [-DconfigFile=path-to-properties-file]`
+* It should start a jetty server, and you should be able to point your browser to http://localhost:8888/import and try it
+* If `exitOnConfigFailes` is set to true in the properties, the service will stop if it detects configuration problems
+* If `exitOnFailedIdLookups` is set to true, the service will stop if it could not find FOLIO UUIDs for names or codes defined in the properties.
+* We've included example MARC files, but you will have to update them with your vendor, fund, object codes
+* To effectuate changes of import properties, restart the service

 #### Optional Invoice import